Buddhist-style architecture at Vat Sensoukharam in Luang Prabang, Laos.

 Have you visited a Buddhist temple?
 Did you feel that extra-peaceful vibe?
 Leave a comment below.

-Here is the whole collection of 156 photos from Luang Prabang.
+Collection of photos from Luang Prabang.

 Comparable Content